Media-Bias-Group/MBIB/README.md

 [3.
 Citation](#5-citation)

-# 2. Datasets
+# 1. Datasets
 ## Get started with MBIB
 ___
-To facilitate research of media bias we share our MBIB corpus on huggingface, as an easy entrypoint for data scientists of all skill levels.
+To facilitate research of media bias we share our MBIB corpus on huggingface, to provide an easy entrypoint for data scientists of all skill levels.
 The corpus can be found on https://huggingface.co/datasets/mediabiasgroup/mbib and fetched through few lines of code:
 ```python
 from datasets import load_dataset